 - Wash and separate the Enoki mushrooms into smaller bunches of 4-5 mushrooms together.
 Usually, they are available as a big lump, hence the need to separate them into smaller pieces.

-- Fine chop or pound the ginger and garlic.
+- Fine chop or pound together ginger and garlic.
 Keep aside.

 - Fine chop the spring onions.
 Keep aside.